Create a

 Promote a healthy work-life balance by encouraging reasonable working hours, providing flexibility when possible, and discouraging a culture of overwork.
 Support employees in balancing their professional and personal lives and overall well-being through flexible policies and practices aligned with work schedules, locations, and time away provisions.
 Support managerial decision-making of this with staff load balancing, scheduling, and project management technologies.

-6. Wellness Programs
+6. Wellness programs

 Implement wellness initiatives to support employees' physical and mental health.
 This may include access to mental health resources, wellness programs, and initiatives that promote a healthy lifestyle.
 Encourage employee utilization on an ongoing basis and train managers to recognize signs of distress and need for support in physical, financial, and mental health.

-7. Proactive Listening Systems
+7. Proactive listening systems

 Establish open channels for employees to provide feedback and express concerns.
-Establish continuous listening strategies for early detection and identification of issues impacting employee productivity, performance, and safety (physical and psychological).
+Establish continuous listening capabilities for early detection and identification of issues impacting employee productivity, performance, and safety (physical and psychological).
 Be prepared to act on feedback to show that the organization values and considers the opinions of its workforce.
 Leverage multiple avenues and methods for understanding the employee experience (EX) and engage leaders at all levels to participate in collecting and receiving feedback on such data.

-8. Continuous Learning and Improvement
+8. Continuous learning and improvement

 Measures and sources that can reveal a toxic workplace

 The monitoring of organizational health is an essential element of understanding where and to what extent toxic behaviors and sub-cultures may be operating within an enterprise.
-As top leaders rely upon their direct reports, who rely on their direct reports, etc. for insights into organizational health, the management chain of a given organization tends to be a less reliable “source of truth” for such cultural issues.
+As top leaders rely upon their direct reports, who rely on their direct reports, and so on, for insights into organizational health, the management chain of a given organization tends to be a less reliable “source of truth” for such cultural issues.
 As a result, the development of metrics that can serve as warning signs of difficulties has become a must-have.
 Employee surveys are only a starting point, as they tend to be used with entire employee populations and in larger organizations often involve long time lags to develop, test, deploy, and interpret.
 Other measures and listening methods can serve, especially when integrated with each other, as powerful sources of insight and early warnings of issues that require further investigation.

 Higher or increased volumes of negative actions or responses should act as signals of issues and should be centrally tracked, monitored, and reported for trends over time.